 Developmental Editor

 This is editing that looks at the story as a whole.
 The developmental editor will advise on what is or is not working in your story.
-They’re not going to make many notes about your prose, but will give you an overall idea of what to do for your next draft, for example expand dialogue, focus on your character’s emotions, another character is underdeveloped, your action sequences are confusing, etc. The developmental editor will give advice and use examples that are unique to your writing style and story.
+They’re not going to make many notes about your prose but will give you an overall idea of what to do for your next draft—expand dialogue, focus on your character’s emotions, another character is underdeveloped, your action sequences are confusing, etc. The developmental editor will give advice and use examples that are unique to your writing style and story.
 Rewriting and revising are a huge part of developmental editing.

 Content or Line Editor